-- (B) Substantial changes to a permitted project or permit.
-If a proposed amendment involves substantial changes to a permitted project or permit, it shall be considered as a new application subject to the application, notice and hearing provisions of §§ 6083, 6084 and 6085 and the related provisions of these Rules. - (C) Material changes to a permitted project or permit.
-If, in the judgment of the district coordinator, a proposed amendment involves material, but not substantial changes to a permitted project or permit, it shall be subject to the following simplified review procedures: - (1) Applications.
+- (C) Material changes to a permitted project or permit.
+If, in the judgment of the district coordinator, a proposed amendment involves material changes to a permitted project or permit, it shall be subject to the following simplified review procedures: - (1) Applications.
 Minor amendment applications shall conform to the requirements of Rule 10, sections (A) through (D).
 The applicant shall file with the appropriate district commission an original and five copies of the application, along with the fee prescribed by Rule 11. - (2) Review procedures.
-Applications processed under this shall be subject to the distribution, posting and publication requirements of 10 V.S.A. § 6084 and sections (E) through (G) of Rule 10.
+Applications processed under this section shall be subject to the distribution, posting and publication requirements of 10 V.S.A.
+Section 6084 and sections (E) through (G) of Rule 10.
 Such applications shall be processed in the same manner as minor applications under Rule 51(B). - (3) Consent agreements.
 The applicant may further expedite these procedures by submitting to the district commission a written consent agreement, signed by all persons entitled to receive the Proposed Material Amendment, consenting to approval of the proposed change, either conditionally or without conditions.
 For this purpose, the consent of the State Interagency Act 250 Review Committee shall signify approval by all state agencies which were not otherwise parties to the underlying permit.
-If the district commission finds that a consent agreement satisfies the criteria of the Act, it may approve the proposal and issue the amendment without further proceedings.

-- (4) Effective date.
+If the district commission finds that a consent agreement satisfies the criteria of the Act, it may approve the proposal and issue the amendment without further proceedings. - (4) Effective date.
 If no hearing is requested or ordered on a material change, the proposed amendment will become effective when all necessary certifications or other permits specified in the Findings of Fact are obtained, and the amendment is recorded in the land records of the municipality. - (D) Administrative amendments to a permit.
 A district commission may authorize a district coordinator to amend a permit without notice or hearing when an amendment is necessary for record-keeping purposes or to provide authorization for minor revisions to permitted projects raising no likelihood of impacts under the criteria of the Act.
-Applications processed under this shall be exempt from the distribution, posting and publication requirements of 10 V.S.A. § 6084 and sections (E) through (G) of Rule 10 except that all parties of record and current adjoining landowners shall receive a copy of any administrative amendment.
+Applications processed under this shall be exempt from the distribution, posting and publication requirements of 10 V.S.A.
+Section 6084 and sections (E) through (G) of Rule 10 except that all parties of record and current adjoining landowners shall receive a copy of any administrative amendment.
 In particular, administrative amendments may be authorized to transfer a previously unrecorded permit to a new landowner, to incorporate a revision in a certification of compliance, or approve minor changes to a permitted project when such revisions will not have any impact on the criteria of the Act or any finding, term, conclusion or condition of prior permits.

-Administrative amendments are subject to motions to alter filed by any party or affected adjoining landowner pursuant to Rule
+Prior to the filing of an appeal to the board under Rule 40(A) administrative amendments must first be subject to motions to alter filed by any party, affected adjoining landowner, or prospective party pursuant to Rule 31(A).
+Denial of a motion to alter an administrative amendment may be appealed to the board pursuant to Rule 40(A).